 Why Do Raccoons Dig Up My Lawn?

 Raccoons can destroy plants in your garden and dig up your turf.
 The main reason why they invade your yard is in search of food.

-They will likely dig in your lawn, looking for insects and plants to eat.
-They usually target larval insects so that you may notice small individual holes in your yard.
+They will dig up your lawn, looking for insects and larvae to eat.
+They usually target cockchafer larvae so you may notice small individual holes in your yard.

-Raccoons generally only dig at night.
+Raccoons are nocturnal and will only dig at night.
 This may mean that it can be a little difficult for you to spot them digging holes in your lawn.

 Other animals that may dig holes in your lawn include skunks and squirrels.
-Skunks will drill holes in your yard for food, and property squirrels will dig up your yard to bury food.
-The ultrasonic animal repellent works well on all of these animals.
+Skunks will drill holes in your yard, and squirrels will dig up your yard to bury food.

 The grubs have brown heads and white or grey bodies.
 They are always an attraction to raccoons, which can end up causing a lot of damage to your lawn.

 They are likely to destroy grass around these areas, which means you have to do something to stop the raccoons from coming around your home.

 Most animals that dig up your grass, including raccoons, will look for worms, insects, and grubs.
 If animals are digging up your property, you most likely have a grub problem.

 Which Animal Is Digging?

 The first way to determine the animals is to observe the type of holes.
 Moles will create tunnels and mounds, but raccoons will flip over whole sections of turf.
-Raccoons are looking for food, but moles are looking for food and shelter.
-On the other hand, Skunks will dig precisely and not leave deep holes in your lawn.
+Raccoons are looking for food, while moles are looking for food and shelter.
+Skunks will dig neat shallow holes.

 Many animals can cause the same problem.
 However, if you suspect raccoons are responsible, you must do something about it.
 Many gardeners will have an issue with these animals unless something is done to reduce the number of grubs.